Meetings

 What not to say

 Don’t ask “is there anything else?”
 It’s flat.
-It doesn’t specify what kind of else.
+Doesn’t specify what kind of else.

 Don’t ask “how can I be more useful?” in an open-ended way.
-It’s aspirational, not actionable.
+Aspirational, not actionable.
 Your manager doesn’t want to give a performance review in the last thirty seconds.
 They want to hand you something specific.

 Don’t offer help on something you can’t actually do.
-If your manager says “yeah, the budget review is next week, want to take a first pass?” and you don’t know how to take a first pass at a budget review, you’ve just signed up for pain.
-Either say yes and ask for guidance, or say “I haven’t done one before — could I shadow this one and run the next?”
+If they say “yeah, the budget review is next week, want to take a first pass?” and you’ve never done one — either say yes and ask for guidance, or say “I haven’t done one before — could I shadow this one and run the next?”
+Don’t bluff competence into existence.

 Don’t use the sentence and then run out of time.
-If your 1:1 is ending at :30 past and you ask at :29, they’ll say “no, we’re good,” because the meeting is ending.
-Ask at :26, not :29.
+If your 1:1 is ending at :30 and you ask at :29, they’ll say “no, we’re good” because the meeting is over.
+Ask at :26.

 When not to use it